AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ![](assets/ts-dashboard-02.png)

-To view a team’s skill status, follow the below steps:
+To view a team's skill status, follow the below steps:

 1. Click **Team Skills** from the left pane under My Team View section.
 1. To view the skills displayed, click the skill filter and select one from the drop-down list.